 How does an Air Wall impact analysis?

 Air Walls are not considered in the 3D Analysis (they're not really there after all).
 This means that daylight and views will pass through them.
 Air Walls do denote rooms, which can help when creating the Occupied vs Unoccupied LEED Report.

 Air Walls also will not impact the Baseline Energy model.
 Again, they can be used to define detail rooms which can feed into the area-weight average definitions used for lighting, appliance, and occupants

-For load calculations the Air Walls are considered Adiabatic (no heat transfer) and do not block solar gain.
-Again the primary use of an Air Wall is to separate between rooms that require a different template.
+For load calculations, the Air Walls are considered Adiabatic (no heat transfer) and do not block solar gain.
+Again the primary use of an Air Wall is to separate rooms that require a different template.